-An excited crowd packed into The Saenger Theatre on a chilly Monday morning for the inauguration of the 63rd Mayor of New Orleans, Helena Nancy Moreno.
-The attendees sat themselves as a brass band hummed out a powerful interpretation of the Eurythmics' “Sweet Dreams (Are Made of This).”
+An excited crowd jammed into The Saenger Theatre on a chilly Monday morning for the inauguration of the 63rd Mayor of New Orleans, Helena Nancy Moreno.
+As attendees found their seats, a brass band hummed a powerful rendition of the Eurythmics' “Sweet Dreams (Are Made of This).”

-The ceremonial proceedings were flush with a desperate optimism, one that communicated the shared sense that the incoming administration cannot afford to default on its campaign promises.
+The ceremonial proceedings began and carried on with a desperate optimism, a shared sense that the incoming administration cannot afford to default on its campaign promises.

 “We stand here at a turning point,” Moreno said during her inaugural address.
 “We face challenging times.
 And we must be clear that failure is not an option.
 Not anymore.
 There’s just too much at stake… It’s time for a new direction.”